IBM/z_ansible_collections_samples/cics/cmci/reporting/README.md

 You will need to have set up the CMCI REST API in your CICS environment.
 You can enable the CMCI REST API in either CICSPlex SM environments, or in stand-alone CICS regions.
 The `cmci_*` modules use the *CMCI REST API* to interact with your CICS environment.
-To use the `cmci_*` modules you will need to have set up the CMCI REST API in your CICS environment.
-You can enable the CMCI REST API in either CICSplex SM environments, or in stand-alone CICS regions.

 For detailed installation instructions please consult [the documentation](https://ibm.github.io/z_ansible_collections_doc/installation/installation.html).